FuzzyMainframes/Awesome-Mainframes/README.md

 * [Mainframes & More with Matthew](https://www.youtube.com/channel/UCFvM_17zCxRhXHIhOyg-N3Q) Videos on IBM mainframes and mini-computers.
 He has a series of videos detailing how to sysgen (install) MVS 3.8 from scratch.

 ## Mainframe Blogs
+## Courses
+* [The Complete Mainframe Professional Course : TSO/ISPF](https://www.udemy.com/course/the-complete-mainframe-professional-course-tso-ispf/) (UDEMY) The Complete Mainframe Professional Course : TSO/ISPF by Abhishek Rathi. *"The first step in learning about Mainframes.
+4 Courses in 1.
+Covers TSO, ISPF, JCL, VSAM, COBOL and CICS."*
+* [Mainframe : The Complete TSO/ISPF from Beginner to Expert](https://www.udemy.com/course/master-tso-ispf-on-mainframe-from-scratch-to-advanced-level/) (UDEMY) - Mainframe : The Complete TSO/ISPF from Beginner to Expert by Sandeep Kumar. *"Best TSO/ISPF Course.
+TSO and ISPF commands are explained in detail.
+Simplified COBOL covered as bonus along with JCL."*
+* [Mainframe: The Complete JCL Course from Beginner to Expert](https://www.udemy.com/course/the-complete-jcl-course-from-beginner-to-expert-on-mainframe/) - Mainframe: The Complete JCL Course from Beginner to Expert by Sandeep Kumar. *"Become an expert on JCL.
+Jcls are used for COBOL Programs.
+Procedures, Utilities, GDG and basics of TSO/ISPF are covered"*